Stanford-NavLab/consensus-ndt/README.md

 ### Installation

-1. Clone the repository
+1. Clone the repository.
 ```sh
 git clone https://github.com/kanhereashwin/ion-gnss-19.git
 ```
 2. Install packages.
-For package management, [Anaconda](https://www.anaconda.com) was used during development.
+We recommend using [Anaconda](https://www.anaconda.com) for package management.
 ```sh
 pip install -r requirements.txt
 ```

 <!-- Add as many subheaders as required here -->
 ### Usage
-1. Update the location of datasets in 'data_utils.py' for both the KITTI and UIUC Point cloud datasets
+1. Update the location of datasets in 'data_utils.py' for both the KITTI and UIUC Point cloud datasets.
 2. Run 'main_implementation.py' to generate comparisons between naive NDT and Consensus NDT implementations for position, rotation accuracies and time taken to compute odometry.